 The Importance of a Morning Routine for Better Immunity

-For example, during the day I am more productive and feel healthier when I make the effort to drink water, eat a balanced meal, or even stretch in the morning.
-In particular, I strive to build shifts that allow the immune system to function effectively right from the start of the day.
+For instance, during the day, I am more productive and feel better when I try to drink water, eat a balanced meal, and even stretch in the morning.
+Specifically, I try to create shifts that allow the immune system to work properly and bolster immune function right from the start.

 Hydration: The First Step Toward Immune Health

-Tip: Drink lemon water and aim for the 16-ounce mark in the first 30 minutes after waking up.
+Tip: Drink lemon water aiming for the 16-ounce mark in the first 30 minutes after waking up.

 The Power of Breakfast for Your Immune System

-Moving on: let’s tackle breakfast.
-Once again, breakfast has to be more than just the food you eat in the morning to power your day; urinating breakfast correctly can also help set up a functional immune system.
-When done right, and appropriate breakfast can be a barrier thanks to nutritious food your body can defend itself with throughout the day.
+Moving on, let’s tackle breakfast.
+Once again, breakfast needs to be more than just the food you eat in the morning to power your day; done right, breakfast should help prime a functional immune system.
+When approached thoughtfully, breakfast can serve as an early barrier and provide your body with nutritious fuel it needs to defend itself throughout the day.

-• Vitamin C: Present in citrus fruits as well and many berries along with veggies.
+Vitamin C: Found in citrus and many berries as well as vegetables.

-• Vitamin D: Present in fortified foods, eggs, and fatty fish.
+Vitamin D: Available in fortified foods, eggs, and fatty fish.

-• Probiotics: Found in yogurt as well as kefir or fermented vegetables.
+Probiotics: Located in yogurt and also kefir or fermented vegetables.

 Morning Exercise: Boost Circulation and Immunity